 - 1 tablespoon dill pickle relish

 - 2 tablespoons chopped green onions

-- Brown ground beef in a medium-sized skillet over medium heat.
-Sprinkle ground beef with 1 teaspoon salt and 1/2 teaspoon of black pepper.
-Crumble the beef fine with your spoon while this is cooking, and brown the meat well.
-Drain fat from beef and set aside.
-In a medium-sized pot over medium heat add chopped onion and vegetable oil, sprinkle with 1 teaspoon salt.
-Stir and cook onions until they become clear.
-Sp
+- Sauté the ground beef in a medium-size skillet over medium heat.
+Sprinkle with 1 teaspoon salt and the black pepper.
+Continue cooking while crumbling the beef with your spoon until the beef is well browned.
+Drain the fat from the beef and set aside.

-- Toast the bread cubes in a small skillet with 2 teaspoons of butter until they have browned.
+- Toast the bread cubes in a small skillet with the butter until they have browned.
 Stir occasionally, so the bread does not burn.
-Serve the soup by pouring into bowls and garnishing with toasted hamburger buns, dill pickle relish, crumbed bacon, green onions, and sprinkling with some additional grated cheese.